William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

-The 1890 Ordnance Survey map shows large claypits around the junction of Stonehouse Way and Barnes Hill, a sandpit just north-east of Weoley Castle, and Stonehouse Farm/ Brick Works south-west of the junction of California Way and Stonehouse Hill; two other brick works are shown just south of here around Ullswater Close.
+The 1890 Ordnance Survey map shows large claypits around the junction of Stonehouse Way and Barnes Hill, a sandpit just north-east of Weoley Castle, and Stonehouse Farm/ Brick Works south-west of the junction of California Way and Stonehouse Hill; there are two other brick works shown just south of here around Ullswater Close.
 In the mid-1840s Flavell was involved in digging for coal in what is now Woodgate Valley Country Park.

 The attraction of this site was not only the abundance of clay and sand, but also its proximity to the Birmingham-Dudley No.2 Canal which ran east-west between Stonehouse Farm and Weoley Castle.
 In 1923 California was still described as a 'village of brickmakers'.
 The last brickworks closed in the 1950s.

 Flavell later built the California Inn from which the district took its name.
 The inn stood on the east side of Barnes Hill above the east portal of the Lapal Canal which had been opened in 1798.
 Flavell's brother-in-law was Henry Chinn who farmed 165 acres/ c70 hectares nearby and employed 50 workers.
 It is likely that Chinn supplied the barley for Flavell's brewery.
 This pub was closed and demolished in the 1930s and a new one opened at the north end of Barnes Hill immediately after Alwold Road.
 A petrol station now stands on the inn site.